chochain/nanoFORTH/README.md

 Compling code in the IDE and upload directory via the tethered USB cable has become the way of life in Arduino universe.
 Makers can also get feedback directly from Serial Monitor.
 This self-contained two-way development cycle from within the IDE is the major reason making this platform so popular.
 FORTH, arms the platform with REPL that simplify coding/debugging process, makes it a natual choice for microprocessor.
 Currenly, there are AmForth and FlashForth avaiable for Arduino.
 However, both of them require overwrite Arduino bootloader whcich requires not only an additional burner but also render your kit a non-Arduino.
 This is a mental challenge for beginners and will leaves a taste of "your warrenty is void" in your mouth if done.
 ##
 So, the requirements for nanoFORTH are
-* be as simple as any example Sketch that comes with the IDE (no bootloader burning)
+* be as simple to use as any example Sketch that comes with the IDE (no bootloader burning)
 * provide a REPL development/operating environment for Arduino
 * support core Arduino functions (i.g. pinMode, digitalRead,Write, analogRead,Write, millis, delay)
 * provide a FORTH thread and at least one separate hardware thread for additional hardware functionalities